space_logo

 Visit their web site at:

-People for Ethical Treatment of Animals - (PETA), with more than half a million members, is the largest animal rights organization in the world.
+People for the Ethical Treatment of Animals - (PETA), with more than half a million members, is the largest animal rights organization in the world.
 Founded in 1980, PETA is dedicated to establishing and protecting the rights of all animals.
 PETA operates under the simple principle that animals are not ours to eat, wear, experiment on, or use for entertainment.

 Write them at:

-People for Ethical Treatment of Animals
+People for the Ethical Treatment of Animals

 501 Front Street